MohammAAA/Self-Driving-Cars-Specialization/1- Introduction to Self Driving Cars/Week 2.md

     GNSS accuracy varies depending on the actual positioning methods and the corrections used (RTK, PPP, DGPS)
 ##### IMU
-    Measure the angular rotation rate and acceleration -Both the GNSS and IMU combined can be used to estimate 3D orientation of the vehicle (heading)
+    Measure the angular rotation rate and acceleration
+    - Both the GNSS and IMU combined can be used to estimate 3D orientation of the vehicle (heading)

 ##### Wheel odometry
     Measures and tracks the wheel velocity and orientation and uses these measurements to calculate overall speed and orientation (position drift) of the car.